Mazatlan Healthcare Guide for Expats (2026)

 IMSS (Mexico's Public Healthcare)

 IMSS is Mexico's social security health system.
-Expats with residency can enroll voluntarily.
+If you have residency, you can enroll voluntarily.
 Think of it as affordable backup insurance.

 Cost (2025 Annual Rates)